cilium/cilium/Documentation/bpf.rst

 Instruction Set
 ---------------

-BPF is a general purpose RISC instruction set and was originally designed with the goal to write programs in a subset of C that can be compiled into BPF instructions through a compiler back end (e.g., LLVM), such that the kernel can later on map them through an in-kernel JIT compiler into native opcodes for optimal execution performance inside the kernel.
+BPF is a general purpose RISC instruction set and was originally designed for the purpose of writing programs in a subset of C which can be compiled into BPF instructions through a compiler back end (e.g. LLVM), so that the kernel can later on map them through an in-kernel JIT compiler into native opcodes for optimal execution performance inside the kernel.

-The advantages for pushing these instructions into the kernel are:
+The advantages for pushing these instructions into the kernel include:

 * Making the kernel programmable without having to cross kernel / user space boundaries.
-For example, BPF programs related to networking as in the case of Cilium, can implement flexible container policies, load balancing and other means without having to move packets to user space and back into the kernel.
+For example, BPF programs related to networking, as in the case of Cilium, can implement flexible container policies, load balancing and other means without having to move packets to user space and back into the kernel.
 State between BPF programs and kernel / user space can still be shared through maps